NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 Handling failures
 ~~~~~~~~~~~~~~~~~

-To make the program work harder at reducing the pixel reprojection errors, the
+To make the program work harder at reducing big pixel reprojection errors, the
 ``--robust-threshold`` can be increased, perhaps to 2.0.
-Also increase the
+This may result in the
-number of iterations.
+smallest reprojection errors increasing.

 This program will fail if the illumination changes too much between images (see
 also :numref:`sfs_azimuth`).